 Medellín, Colombia is a huge, busy city that increasingly draws tourists coming to explore the jungles or beaches of Colombia.
 We found this city took time to explore and discover.
-Here are our best family travel tips as well as where to eat and fun things to do in Medellín with kids.
+Wondering what to do in Medellin with kids?
+Here are our favorite things to do in Medellin as well as where to eat and where to stay in Medellin with kids.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free guide- 6 Safety Tips for Traveling with Kids: What You Should Know Before You Travel.

 Where is Medellín?